Nutrition

 4. Cashews

-Like with pistachios, do be careful when purchasing cashews at the store as they are often sold salted.
+As mentioned, seasoned cashews sold at stores aren't always healthy.
 If you want to add a little extra flavor, doing so at home is a great idea to keep an eye on what ingredients are used, for example, by making some flavorful honey-roasted cashews.

 Along with being a delicious snack, cashews are versatile nuts for cooking with, especially when added to Asian-inspired dishes like stir-fries or noodle recipes.